 3. Give a homeware gift

 It's always nice to give a present you know someone will definitely use, so perk up your cooking space with something fun.
 Pretty cups and mugs usually go down well - especially if your special someone needs their caffeine fix to get them out of bed in the morning.
 Lightboxes also make great homeware gifts - they look cool, and you can leave messages on them.
 Better than a Post-it note on the fridge, don't you think?

-4. Say it with cake
+4. Say it with cake on Valentine's Day

 On a chilly, grey February day, there's nothing nicer than doing a spot of baking in a cosy kitchen.
 Biscuits are perfect if you've got little ones who want to help out - they'll love stamping out the shapes and getting creative with some icing.
 And no Valentine's Day dinner is complete without a decadent pudding - this torte sets in the fridge so there's no cooking involved, and who can resist chocolate?